dragontaoran/sleev/paper.md

 ```

 We should first check if the EM algorithms for estimating the regression
-coefficients and their covariance matrix converged by unsing the
+coefficients and their covariance matrix converged by using the
 `print()` for class `linear2ph` directly.

 ```